odu-cs625-datavis/public-fall23/README.md

 ## Summary Schedule

+*This schedule will not be updated after the semester begins.
+See the [Summary Schedule on Canvas](https://canvas.odu.edu/courses/140707) for the updated schedule.*

 |Week |Date|Topic| Textbook Reading|Resources and Assignments|
 |---|---|---|---|---|
 |1| Aug 29, 31| Introduction, What's Vis and Why Do It? | Ch 1| HW1 - Setup|